The most comprehensive guide to understanding and obtaining sponsorships within parkour.

 You know what you want and who they are, so now it’s time to make your first move.
 There are loads of people who can say ‘no’ so you want to go directly to the one that can say any of the following: Si, oui, hai, ne, da, ja or fuck yes.

 You should know who you are directing your proposal to.
-If it is a larger company, this is generally the brand manager or senior member of the brand team, where as in smaller companies, it may be the marketing director.
+If it is a larger company, this is generally the brand manager or senior member of the brand team, whereas in smaller companies, it may be the marketing director.
 You may think you would want to send your proposal to the sponsorship manager, however, they usually aren’t the ones in control, just the one that works with you.
 If you jump too high and hit the CEO, usually you will just fall down a few ledges and land on the right desk if you’re lucky.
 Depending on the person, they may just also delete your email or throw away your letter without reading it.
 It isn’t my preferred method, however, my last two sponsorship relationships have been due to direct contact with CEOs.
-Let me note that the only reason this worked is because the CEOs of both companies were in charge of these matters.
+Let me note that the only reason this worked is that the CEOs of both companies were in charge of these matters.
 Usually, this is a no go, especially for larger brands.

 METHODS OF CONTACT